hyperledger/fabric-rfcs/README.md

 Some accepted RFCs represent vital changes that need to be implemented right away.
 Other accepted RFCs can represent changes that can wait until a developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the [Fabric JIRA issue tracker](https://jira.hyperledger.org/projects/FAB/issues);
+Every accepted RFC has an associated issue tracking its implementation in the [Fabric JIRA issue tracker](https://jira.hyperledger.org/projects/FAB/issues).
-thus that associated issue can be assigned a priority via the triage process that the team uses for all issues related to Fabric.

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author, as any other developer, is welcome to post an implementation for review after the RFC has been accepted.

-If you are interested in working on the implementation for an active RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
+Use JIRA for this.

 ## License